AdobeDocs/id-service.en/help/release-notes/notes-2018.md

 >[!NOTE]
 >
 >It is recommended that you upgrade from version 3.1.0 to the latest version at the earliest convenient time.
 See the version 3.1.2 description.
-The latest bundle is available within Adobe Experience Platform Launch, DTM, and AppMeasurement.
+The latest bundle is available within tags and AppMeasurement.

 <table id="table_512039AFC4D34038B8F116B71EEEE7F6">
  <thead>